particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 - Like C++, you can declare a variable within the loop construct.
 In C++ you need a type like `int` or `size_t` but Javascript variables don't have a type.
 You instead declare it with `let` or `var`.
 - Instead of using `sprintf` formatting like in our Particle device code, we just concatenate a string and number using `+` in Javascript.
-- We'll get into `let` vs. `var` later on, but in this example, either would work.
+- There are both `let` vs. `var` but in this example, either would work.
 The `let` and `const` statements were added in the ES6 version of Javascript, and many examples you find on the Internet will use `var` for compatibility with old versions.

 Like C++, Javascript tends to use 0-based indexes in loops and in particular arrays, but making a 1-based loop is just as easy as C++: